arkoblog/odp-v2-docs/docs/2c2_methodology.rst

   - Where does the demand for this data come from?
   - Where did they look for data in the past?
   - How do they look for this data?
-For instance, will mayors and elected representatives that will be doing the 'looking'?
+For instance, is it really mayors and elected representatives that will be doing the 'looking'?
 Or do they assign someone else (IT/Information officers) to carry out data related tasks for them?
   - Why are they looking for data in the first place?

-    - is it for planning of regional projects such as WASH and literacy programs.
+    - is it for planning of regional projects such as WASH and literacy programs?
-    - is it because of demand from partner organizations working in the area (Water Aid, GIZ, etc.)
+    - is it because of demand from partner organizations working in the area (Water Aid, GIZ, etc.)?
     - is it based on internal local governance needs, eg. social security disbursal, identification of earthquake victims that the survey left out?
     - is it all of the above?